-RMC Faculty lead each of the 10 nationally top ranked programs in the US News and World Report Best Hospitals Rankings
+RMC Faculty lead each of the 10 nationally top ranked programs in the US News and World Report

-RMC was recognized with a special award from the AAMC in 2022 for community involvement
+Best Hospitals Rankings RMC was recognized with a special award from the AAMC in 2022 for community involvement

-Rush's commitment to providing safety net services is not only limited to the patients it serves, but also to training the next generation of healthcare providers.
-With over 40 educational degree programs, 9 of those programs in the College of Nursing having been ranked by U.S. News and World Report's Best Graduate Schools, with four of its programs being ranked #1 Nationally.
+RUSH's commitment to providing safety net services is not only limited to the patients it serves, but also to training the next generation of healthcare providers.
+With over 40 educational degree programs, 9 of those programs in the College of Nursing have been ranked by U.S. News and World Report's Best Graduate Schools.

-Rush's Commitment to Health Equity
+RUSH's Commitment to Health Equity

-Rush maintains a strong commitment to Chicago and is a national leader in building healthier communities through the promotion of health equity and dismantling of barriers to health.
+RUSH maintains a strong commitment to Chicago and is a national leader in building healthier communities through the promotion of health equity and dismantling of barriers to health.
 RUMC named structural racism and economic deprivation as among the root causes for neighborhood-based racial health inequities and proposed an organizational anchor mission and equity strategy to begin to address the social and structural determinants of health that underpinned these racial health inequities.
 Like many other health systems.
-Rush began the shift to value-based care and population health, with the goal of improving the health of the individuals and diverse communities they serve through the integration of outstanding patient care, education, research, and community partnerships.
+RUSH began the shift to value-based care and population health, with the goal of improving the health of the individuals and diverse communities they serve through the integration of outstanding patient care, education, research, and community partnerships.

 Rush developed five pillars to guide their health equity strategy in 2016, and they include: